Happy new month everyone.

 If you have ever made poor relationship choices, you are christian but you struggle with not ‘fitting in’ in church, you are a preacher’s kid who just wants to be treated like every other normal kid out there, you believe you don’t have talents that can be explored especially in church, you suffer from low self-esteem, your past mistakes makes you feel like you need to prove a point to those who hurt you, you are bitter because you are finding it hard to forgive, you have given up on life because you are too familiar with shame, you believe your life is beyond redemption, you are young and adventurous and you just want to explore what is on the other side of life but you are too scared to try because you have been told repeatedly ‘there is nothing there’, lastly, if you are a woman who just needs perspective about life especially now that you are in your formative years (late teens to mid twenties)…this book is for you.

 Buy it, read it, learn the lessons, apply and your life will be better for it.

 I love love love this book and I will definitely be on a lookout for the hard copy.
 I need this book in my library.
 I mentioned in my last post how I read the book twice In four days, I read it one more time again, just in case I missed something.
-Too convicting a book.
-I THOROUGHLY enjoyed reading it.
+I thoroughly enjoyed reading it.